Lion-ZS/CAKGE/README.md

  If the program stops running after a while, it may be due to out of memory usage.
 You can change the batchsize in the train.py.

 For other datasets can refer to the corresponding folder.
+If you have any questions, please contact to agiczsr@gmail.com